wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/markovchains.rst

         :param int font_size: The font size for the node labels.
 The default value is set to 36.
         :param int size_node: The size of the nodes in the Markov Chain plot.
 The default value is set to 200.

-        :returns: Saves one plot per transition threshold in the directory `Binding_Modes_Markov_States`.
+        :returns: None.
+Saves one plot per transition threshold in the directory `Binding_Modes_Markov_States`.
         :rtype: None